Why develop Psychologically Informed Environments?

 Stating your case for PIE

-Due to the complex needs of this population, they can struggle to access services in planned sustainable ways and instead fall into cycles of presenting in crisis and avoiding planned care.
+Due to the complex needs of this population, they can struggle to access services in planned sustainable ways, services can fail to meet their needs and people may instead fall into cycles of presenting in crisis and avoiding planned care.

 Homeless people are 3.2 times more likely to have a hospital admission than the general population and cost, on average, 1.5 times more; a gross cost of £76.2m pa (£85.6m when outpatient and A&E included).